Kong/unirest-java/docs/index.md

 					 .body();
 ```

-# Object Mappers
+## Object Mapped Responses
+Most of the time when consuming RESTful services you probably want to map the response into an object.
+For this you need to provide the Unirest configuration with a implementation of ```ObjectMapper``` (see [Object Mappers](#object-mappers) for details.).
+Unirest has several modules that can be included for popular JSON object mappers like Jackson and GSON.

-Before an `asObject(Class)` or a `.body(Object)` invocation, is necessary to provide a custom implementation of the `ObjectMapper` interface.
+Before an `asObject(Class)` it is necessary to provide a custom implementation of the `ObjectMapper` interface.
 This should be done only the first time, as the instance of the ObjectMapper will be shared globally.

 Unirest offers a few plug-ins implementing popular object mappers like Jackson and Gson.
 See [mvn central](https://mvnrepository.com/artifact/com.konghq) for details.

-nes of code.
-For example, serializing Json from\to Object using the popular Jackson ObjectMapper takes only few li
+For example, serializing Json from\to Object using the popular Jackson ObjectMapper takes only few lines

 ```java
 // Only one time